-The District received \$120,690 of tap fees for the year ended December 31, 2020.
+The District received \$150,803 and \$120,690 of tap fees for the years ended December 31, 2021 and 2020, respectively.

 10. RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 In addition to its general liability insurance, the District also carries commercial insurance for all other risks of loss such as worker's compensation and employee health and accident coverage.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in the past three years.